Who Is Responsible If Someone Gets Hurt On Your Property?

 Factors That Determine Liability for On-Premises Injuries

 Premises liability is a complex area of law that blends injury and property law principles.
+If someone is injured on another's property, they may be able to file a premises liability lawsuit to recover compensation for their losses.
 Factors determining liability include:

 Property Owner’s Duties to the Injured Party